• Australia

 2. Set Limits

-Establish clear limits on both time and money spent gambling.
-This helps prevent excessive losses and ensures that gambling remains an enjoyable activity rather than a financial burden.
+Establish clear limits on both the time and money you spend on gambling.
+This helps you avoid excessive losses and ensures that gambling remains an enjoyable activity rather than a financial burden.

 3. Track Your Spending